hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 for the *Internet of Things*, but doesn't specify a reference mechanism?
 Wouldn't that be the *hard* part, the part where you need a standard?

-Even worse; it still manage to limits the reference to a *subset* of ASCII!
+Even worse; it still manages to limit the reference to a *subset* of ASCII!

 It doesn't explain how it works, nor how it could be compatible with